 These results are encouraging, but we should also show that the source of UMBRA's ability to handle social scenarios come from the recent extensions.
-To this end, we ran the system under two additional experimental conditions in which we removed those extensions.
+To this end, we ran the system under two additional experimental conditions in which we removed them.
 In each case, we provided the same input information as in the second, 'deductive' condition above, in that we provided UMBRA with literals for each of the terminal nodes in the target explanation for a given fable.
 The purpose was to eliminate interactions between the abductive aspects of UMBRA's operation and the lesioned mechanisms.
 While we could have studied the lesioned system's behavior in abductive mode, this would not have addressed our questions as well.
-The usefulness of each extension can be determined by deviation from 100 percent precision and recall in the deductive setting.

-^{5.} Note that, in practice, UMBRA made many correct inferences involving assumptions about elements which would in fact later appear in the inputs.
-These additional successes are not recorded in the measurements given in this paper, so the figures actually underestimate the system's reasoning capabilities.
+^{8.} Note that, in practice, UMBRA made many correct inferences involving assumptions about elements which would in fact later appear in the inputs.
+These additional successes are not recorded in the measurements given in this paper, so the figures actually underestimate UMBRA's reasoning capabilities.